Open Enrollment (Healthcare Coverage)

 In Hawai‘i, most people are already covered due to the Prepaid Health Care Act, which mandates that all employers with one or more employees, whether full-time or part-time, provide coverage for employees who work at least twenty (20) hours per week.
 Information on the Hawai‘i Prepaid Health Care Act is available here.

-If you live in Hawaii and do not have healthcare coverage through your employer, or you are self-employed or need to buy your own insurance, you can purchase health insurance through the Health Insurance Marketplace online at healthcare.gov.
-Open enrollment for 2018 health plans ran from November 1, 2017 to December 15, 2017.
-The 2018 Open Enrollment Period is now closed, but you qualify for a Special Enrollment Period, or through Medicaid or Children’s Health Insurance Program (CHIP), you may still be able to get coverage.
-Click here for more information.
-As of 2015, Hawaii no longer operates a state-based exchange.
+If you live in Hawai‘i and do not have healthcare coverage through Medicaid, Medicare, or your employer, or if you are self-employed and need to buy your own health insurance, you can purchase coverage through the Health Insurance Marketplace online at healthcare.gov.
+Note that as of 2015, Hawai‘i no longer operates a state-based exchange and instead uses the federal marketplace found on healthcare.gov.

 For consumers who purchased health insurance for 2019, your coverage will end on December 31, 2019.
 If you take no action, you may be automatically re-enrolled in your current plan, or - if it is no longer offered - something similar.
 Therefore, it’s vital to update your information and check on available plans once open enrollment begins to ensure your coverage will meet your needs for the upcoming year.
 Click here for more information.